-This feature will cause the turn signal lights to flash when the doors are locked or unlocked with the RKE transmitter.
+This feature will cause the turn signal lights to flash when the doors are locked Θ or unlocked Θ with the RKE

+Key Fob.
 This feature can be turned on or turned off.
-To change the current setting, refer to "Uconnect® Settings" in "Understanding Your Instrument Panel" for further information.
+To change the current setting, refer to "Uconnect Settings" in "Understanding Your Instrument Panel" for further information.